Shrinking targets on square-tiled surfaces: Introduction

 \section{Introduction}

-In this paper we study the action of the abundant set of derivatives of affine linear maps on square-tiled surfaces.
-The set of derivatives is an arithmetic group, and we show that the action of subgroups of these arithmetic groups exhibit Diophantine properties.
+In this paper we study the action of the abundant set of derivatives of affine linear maps on a regular square-tiled surface, which is a particular type of translation surface.
+The set of derivatives we study is an arithmetic group, and we show that the action of subgroups of these arithmetic groups exhibit Diophantine properties.